facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 echo {} > .watchmanconfig
 ```

-Once you have the configurations file in place, you can run the bundler.
+Once you have the configuration file in place, you can run the bundler.
 Run the following command in the root directory of your project:

 <Tabs groupId="package-manager" queryString defaultValue={constants.defaultPackageManager} values={constants.packageManagers}>
 <TabItem value="npm">